PedroAzpurua/pandaschallenege/README.md

 # Objective 7 --> Scores by School Size
 The schoolswith the lowest amount of students seem to outperform the schools with much more students.
 # Objective 9 --> Scores by School Type

+Conclussions
-More people seem to go to govenrment schools than independent schools and they students of govenrment schools on average seem to have a lower passing of both units.
+More people seem to go to govenrment schools than independent schools.
+The students of govenrment schools on average seem to have a lower passing of both units.

 The Pandas code attached looks and merges the two different datasets.
 The Pandas code attached looks and merges the two different datasets.